 What is Gardasil?

-Who Should Receive the Gardasil HPV Vaccine?
+Who Should Receive the Gardasil and Gardasil 9 HPV Vaccines?

-Is the Gardasil HPV Vaccine Safe?
+Is the Gardasil and Gardasil 9 HPV Vaccines Safe?

 The Gardasil HPV Vaccine was licenced in June 2006 by the U.S. Food and Drug Administration for its use.
 It has also been tested in over 11,000 females in many countries around the world.
 The vaccine was found to be safe and caused no serious side effects.